This diploma has two stages, each comprising 120 credits.

 Skills for career development

 Studying history and politics provides you with an adaptable set of skills that can lead in many directions and are greatly valued by employers.
 Beyond subject knowledge these include critical thinking, analysis, synthesis and communication.
 You’ll sharpen your IT, writing, and independent thinking and information auditing skills, as well as develop an ability to assimilate and evaluate relevant information when constructing an argument to a variety of audiences.
-These are key skills in complex organisations and independent endeavours, and are highly sought after in the world beyond study – whether you’re already working, volunteering, starting, changing or looking to progress your career.
+These are key skills in complex organisations and independent endeavours, so highly sought after in the world beyond study – whether you’re just starting or looking to change or progress your career.

 Studying history and politics requires and fosters an understanding of human activities in diverse cultural and political environments and historical contexts.
 The breadth of study and range of ideas and objects analysed, combined with clear thinking and communication, make the Diploma of Higher Education in History and Politics relevant to a wide range of careers, including: